whenitype/jquery.whenitype/README.md

 ## Examples

-You can do simple shortcuts, which execute an action when a single key is pressed.
-When a form input has focus, these shortcuts will not fire if the key is one that would output a character (so it won't fire for a letter like "c" or "d", but it will still fire for something like "F1" or "ctrl").
+Simple shortcuts execute an action when a single key is pressed.

 ```javascript
 $(document).whenIType("c").or("d").execute(function () { alert('You pressed "c" or "d".'); });
 ```

-You can do shortcuts with a modifier key.
-Unlike the simple shortcuts, these can fire while focus is in an input.
+Modifier keys, like ctrl and alt, are also supported.
+These shortcuts currently use the same syntax as the [jQuery Hotkeys plugin] (https://github.com/jeresig/jquery.hotkeys), so when more than one modifier is used they must be in alphabetical order (alt, ctrl, shift).

 ```javascript
 $(document).whenIType("ctrl+s").execute(function () { alert('You pressed "ctrl+s".'); });